Season of Splits: 10 Celebrity Couples Who Broke Up This Summer

-While this summer saw the spark of tons of hot new celebrity couples (see: Zendaya and Tom Holland), it also saw the fallout of several beloved Hollywood pairs.
+Though this summer saw the spark of tons of hot new celebrity couples (see: Zendaya and Tom Holland), it also saw the fallout of several beloved Hollywood pairs.
 Sure, relationships are hard for everyone.
 But that difficulty is undoubtedly magnified when you factor in tabloids, pressure from fans, and social media trolls analyzing your every move.

-While love surely isn’t dead, it’s a bummer to see a pair weather so many years in Tinseltown only to see them call it quits.
-To pay homage to these one-time Hollywood duos, we crafted a list of 10 celebrity couples who split this summer.
+While love surely isn’t dead, it’s a bummer to see a couple weather so many years in Tinseltown only to see them call it quits.
+To pay homage to these one-time Hollywood duos, we crafted a list of 10 celebrity loves who split this summer.
 Get out your tissues and take a peek, ahead.

 Anna Faris and Chris Pratt

 "Anna and I are sad to announce we are legally separating.
 We tried hard for a long time, and we’re really disappointed," Pratt wrote.
 "Our son has two parents who love him very much and for his sake we want to keep this situation as private as possible moving forward.
-We still have love for each other, will always cherish our time together and continue to have the deepest respect for one another.
+We still have love for each other, will always cherish our time together and continue to have the deepest respect for one another."

 Photo: